How to Marry a Millionaire (TV series): Season two

 How to Marry a Millionaire was generally well received by critics and audiences and a second, abbreviated season was ordered.
 However, Lori Nelson's character was written out and a new character, Gwen Kirby (Lisa Gaye), was added to the cast.
 Nelson later said she chose to quit the show stating, "I felt that I was the biggest of the three actresses in terms of star status...I felt that I needed to move on.
 I didn't need to be stuck in that little series that was in syndication."
 However, Nelson's co-star Merry Anders said that Nelson was fired.
 According to Anders, the series' entire first season, 39 episodes, was shot before the series debuted on television.
-While promoting the series shortly before its debut, Nelson gave an interview in which she reported that she was disappointed with her role.
-She stated that she felt her role was not as well defined as that of her co-stars, who were more clearly based on their film counterparts (Mike McCall was patterned after Lauren Bacall's role while Barbara Eden's character was a combination of the Betty Grable and Marilyn Monroe role).
+While promoting the series shortly before its debut, Nelson gave an interview in which she said that she was disappointed with her role.
+She stated that she felt her role was not as well defined as that of her co-stars, who were more clearly based on their film counterparts (Mike McCall was patterned after Lauren Bacall's role while Barbara Eden's character was a combination of Betty Grable and Marilyn Monroe's roles).
 Anders stated that when the series' production company, National Telefilm Associates, got wind of Nelson's remarks, they fired her.